Michael (Mike) Power - Riverhead News Review

 Michael (Mike) Power of New Suffolk, 68, passed away unexpectedly on Oct.
 7, 2025.

+Mike loved food and liked cooking, and especially grilling.
+In his spare time he liked restoring old boats.
+Mike was always there to lend a helping hand to anybody who needed him.
+He will be missed.

-Mike was a Snap-On dealer for 30 years, commencing in the San Francisco area and eventually moving to the Province, R.I. region.
-Prior to Snap-On Mike worked for Newsday delivering the newspaper to the North Fork daily.
-Even though he worked far from New Suffolk he always came back and eventually retired there.
+Mike was a Snap-on dealer for 30 years, commencing in the San Francisco area and eventually moving to the Providence, R.I., region.
+Prior to Snap-on, Mike worked for Newsday delivering the newspaper to the North Fork daily.
+Even though he worked far from New Suffolk he always came back, and eventually retired there.

-Mike was predeceased by his parents; he is survived by his siblings Catherine Power-Mulford (Ralph), Elizabeth (Betsy) Power, James (JK) Power and nieces and nephews.
+Predeceased by his parents, Mike is survived by his siblings, Catherine Power-Mulford (Ralph), Elizabeth (Betsy) Power, James (JK) Power; and nieces and nephews.

 A celebration of Mike’s life will be held on Saturday, Nov.
-8, 2025 at 11 a.m. at Our Lady of Ostrabrama R.C.
-Church in Cutchogue, with a reception to follow at Touch of Venice in Cutchogue.
+8, at 11 a.m. at Our Lady of Ostrabama R.C.
+Church in Cutchogue, with a reception to follow at A’Lure in Southold (62300 Main Road, Southold, NY 11971).